-When you test a recovery plan, VMware Site Recovery runs the virtual machines of the recovery plan on a test network and on a temporary snapshot of replicated data at the recovery site.
-VMware Site Recovery does not disrupt operations at the protected site.
+When you test a recovery plan, Site Recovery Manager runs the virtual machines of the recovery plan on a test network and on a temporary snapshot of replicated data at the recovery site.
+Site Recovery Manager does not disrupt operations at the protected site.

-- Select the Recovery Plans tab, right-click a recovery plan, and select Test.
+- Click the Recovery Plans tab, right-click a recovery plan, and click Test.

 You can also run a test by clicking the Test icon in the Recovery Steps view of the recovery plan.